-For any small firm with a local clientele, outdoor advertising offers the chance to spread the word about your business to your target market - local people.
+For any small firm with a local clientele, outdoor advertising using posters and advertising hoardings lets you spread the word about your business to local people.

-Poster advertising is ideal for small businesses because you can target geographically.
-So a fish and chip shop situated off the high street could advertise at a bus stop directing people to the shop - or a small taxi firm could advertise outside a train or bus station.
-You can target the right audience when and where they might need your services.
+For example, a fish and chip shop could advertise at a nearby bus stop, or a local taxi firm could advertise at a train station.
+You can target the right audience, right at the place and time where they might want your services.

-Many small firms don't explore the idea of outdoor advertising because they think it's out of their league.
-In fact, many people don't realise how cost-effective it is - because big brands use it, they assume it's too expensive.
+Many small firms don't even consider the idea of outdoor advertising because they think it's out of their league and beyond their budget.
+In fact, many people don't realise how cost-effective it is.
+Because big brands use it, they assume it's too expensive for smaller enterprises.

-In fact, it’s an affordable medium for almost every firm.
-The average cost of outdoor advertising is around £200 per week for a standard 48 sheet billboard.
-An ad on the side of a bus stop on a busy high street could cost about £300 for two weeks' exposure.
+An ad on the side of a bus stop on a busy high street could cost around £300 for two weeks' exposure.

-So what makes a good outdoor ad?
-There are certain rules when it comes to creativity - the message should be concise, unlike a press ad.
+- The messaging should be concise.
 Eight words maximum is a good rule of thumb.
-It's also good to use a picture of a person as people are drawn to eyes.
+It's also good to use a picture of a person, as people are drawn to eyes.
 Humour usually gets a good response.

-That said, small firms don't have to be super-creative.
-If you're a plumber, that is what you do - just give the information and you'll get a good response.
+- Small firms don't have to be too creative.
+If you're a plumber, that is what you do - just list the services you offer, and give clear contact information, professionally presented.
+You should get a good response.

-If you want to raise awareness, then the more sites the better.
-But if it’s directional, you can be more tactical with a few well-positioned ads.
-Stations are a great option because they offer more dwell time than other sites.
+- If you want to raise awareness generally, then the more sites the better.
+But if you want people to take action, you can be tactical with a few well-positioned ads.